minetest-mods/digtron/README.txt

 ------------

 A builder head is the most complex component of this system.
 It has period and offset properties, and also an inventory slot where you "program" it by placing an example of the node type that you want it to build.
 Only a single item is needed here, any additional items in this inventory stack will be shunted into the digger's general inventory (or ejected from the control node if there's no space for it).

+The "output" side of a builder is the side with a black crosshair on it.

 Builders also have a "facing" setting.
 If you haven't memorized the meaning of the 24 facing values yet, builder heads have a helpful "Read & Save" button to fill this value in for you.
 Simply build a temporary instance of the node in the output location in front of the builder, adjust it to the orientation you want using the screwdriver tool, and then when you click the "Read & Save" button the node's facing will be read and saved.